 Prereqs: MATH 35 (Probability and Statistics) or AP Statistics, or permission of the instructor (Fall)

 Biology 118A – Introduction to Mathematical Biology (1.5) (also listed as MCBI118A)

-Prots Adolph, Bush, de Pillis (Mathematics), Jacobsen (Mathematics), Levy (Mathematics), Libeskind- Hadas (Computer Science).
-An introduction to the fields of mathematical and computational biology.
+Prots Adolph, de Pillis (Mathematics), Jacobsen (Mathematics), Levy (Mathematics).
+An introduction to the field of mathematical biology.
 Continuous and discrete mathematical models of biological processes and their analytical and computational solutions.
 Examples may include models in epidemiology, ecology, cancer biology, systems biology, molecular evolution and phylogenetics.
-3 credit hours.
-Prerequisites: Mathematics 65, Biology 52, CS5 or, permission of instructor.
+Prerequisites: Mathematics 65 and Biology 52; or permission of instructor.
 (Spring)

 Biology 119 – Mathematical Biology II (3) (also listed as Math 119)

 Profs.
 Adolph, de Pillis (Mathematics), Jacobsen (Mathematics), Levy (Mathematics).
 Further study of mathematical models of biological processes, including discrete and continuous models.
 Examples are drawn from a variety of areas of biology, which may include physiology, systems biology, cancer biology, epidemiology, ecology, evolution, and spatiotemporal dynamics.
 Prerequisites: Biology/Mathematics 118, or permission of instructor.
-(Fall)
+(Fall, alternate years)

 Biology 121 – Marine Ecology (3)